-When you’re using cash envelopes and you are physically spending real cash, you will find that you’ll double-check each purchase you make.
+When you’re using cash envelopes and you’re spending real cash, you’ll find that you’ll double-check each purchase you make.
 I definitely found this to be true!

 For example, when we had our “groceries” envelope with only $50 left, my wife and I decided to do a “refrigerator challenge” instead of going to the grocery store at all.
 We riffled through our fridge and pantry and found that we could make enough meals for our family with what we already had.

 Going to the grocery store that day was more of a want than a need.
 And we saved money and reduced our food waste by staying home and using what we already had.

 While the advantages of using the Dave Ramsey cash envelope system are plentiful, it’s always good to look at both sides.
 If you’re not used to spending physical money, this new cash-only plan can be a real jolt to your typical daily routine.

 Cash Isn’t Accepted Everywhere